 Food and Nourishment

-If the owner failed to do so, it is believed that their loved ones will face dire consequences.
-The blood must not be fed directly to the mouth of the Jenglot, but instead, be placed beside it.
+If the owner fails to do so, it is believed that their loved ones will face dire consequences.
+The blood must not be fed directly to the mouth of the Jenglot but instead be placed beside it.

 Jenglot can obtain nutrients from blood without "physically'' drinking it